-- 7.2.2.1 The provisions of this Section are not intended for use in regular practice, cannot be Scheduled and will apply only in the event of Unforeseen Circumstances. - 7.2.2.2 In the event of Unforeseen Circumstances, the aircraft Commander may decide, or the Company may request the aircraft Commander, to implement the provisions of this Section in order to reduce a Rest Period below the normal Minimum Required Rest Period.
-However, no Company official has the authority to instruct a Commander to exercise Commander's Discretion. - 7.2.2.3 After taking into consideration all relevant factors, including the circumstances of the other crew members, including cabin crew members, and the over-riding consideration of safety, an aircraft Commander may, at his discretion, reduce a Rest Period.
+7.2.2.1 The provisions of this Section are to cover unforeseen circumstances which occur during operations.
+They are not intended for use in regular practice, cannot be rostered and shall only apply once the crew member has commenced a rostered FDP.
+In the event of service disruption, the aircraft Commander may decide, or the 7.2.2.2 Company may request the aircraft Commander, to implement the provisions of this Section in order to reduce a Rest Period below the normal Minimum Required Rest Period.
+However, no Company official has the authority to instruct a Commander to exercise Commander's Discretion.
+After taking into consideration all relevant factors, including the circumstances of the 7.2.2.3 other crew members, including cabin crew members, and the over-riding consideration of safety, an aircraft Commander may, at his discretion, reduce a Rest Period.
 The aircraft Commander may decline the request, may exercise his discretion for the whole crew, or for individual crew members, and also may elect to reduce a Rest Period less than the full extent of the provisions of 7.2.2.4.
-The Commander's decision in such matters will be final and unquestioned. - 7.2.2.4 A Rest Period may be reduced by the use of Commander's Discretion to below the normal Minimum Required Rest Period but only insofar as the room allocated to the crew member must be available for his occupation for a minimum of ten hours. - 7.2.2.5 The exercise of Commander's Discretion in accordance with this Section will be considered exceptional, and cannot be used to reduce successive Rest Periods. - 7.2.2.6 A rest period following a FDP that was extended by the use of Commander's Discretion may be reduced, but only provided that the subsequent maximum allowable FDP is also reduced by the same amount by which the Rest Period is reduced. - 7.2.2.7 Where an aircraft Commander decides to use Commander's Discretion for reduction of a Rest Period, he must complete a CDR giving reasons for his decision.
-If the reduction is more than one hour then the Company will submit the CDR to the Civil Aviation Department within seven days of the aircraft's return to Hong Kong. - 7.2.2.8 Where the Company requests an aircraft Commander to implement the provisions of this Section, the Company will maintain a written record showing the Company's reason for the request and the aircraft Commander's decision. - 7.2.2.9 The Company will preserve for a period of 12 months all CDRs and records of requests made. - 7.2.2.10 CDRs should be completed in pen and forwarded to the Aircrew Management department as soon as possible, either via the Flight Envelope or direct to the department.
+The Commander's decision in such matters will be final and unquestioned.
+7.2.2.4 A Rest Period may be reduced by the use of Commander's Discretion to below the normal Minimum Required Rest Period but only insofar as the room allocated to the crew member must be available for his occupation for a minimum of ten hours.
+The exercise of Commander's Discretion in accordance with this Section will be 7.2.2.5 considered exceptional, and cannot be used to reduce successive Rest Periods.
+A rest period following a FDP that was extended by the use of Commander's 7.2.2.6 Discretion may be reduced, but only provided that the subsequent maximum allowable FDP is also reduced by the same amount by which the Rest Period is reduced.
+7.2.2.7 Where an aircraft Commander decides to use Commander's Discretion for reduction of a Rest Period, he must complete a CDR giving reasons for his decision.
+If the reduction is more than one hour then the Company will submit the CDR to the Civil Aviation Department within seven days of the aircraft's return to Hong Kong.
+7.2.2.8 Where the Company requests an aircraft Commander to implement the provisions of this Section, the Company will maintain a written record showing the Company's reason for the request and the aircraft Commander's decision.
+The Company will preserve for a period of 12 months all CDRs and records of 7.2.2.9 requests made.
+7.2.2.10 CDRs should be completed in pen and forwarded to the Aircrew Management department as soon as possible, either via the Flight Envelope or direct to the

-& / or REDUCTIONS OF REST PERIODS
+2 EXCEEDANCES OF FLIGHT & DUTY TIME & / or REDUCTIONS OF REST PERIODS

-COMMANDER'S DISCRETION REPORT - REDUCTION OF REST (COPY OF FORM) 7.2.2.11
+7.2.2.11 COMMANDER'S DISCRETION REPORT - REDUCTION OF REST (COPY OF FORM)